abass-dev/BenOSP-FormBuilder/README.md

 ```php
 buildAssets("assets/");
 ```
-This form builder is also used by nigatedev framework for some test [link](https://nigatedev.herokuapp.com/todo)
+This form builder was already tested on the nigatedev framework [to-do demo](https://nigatedev.herokuapp.com/todo)